jtho4403/Escape-Room/minutes/progress report.md

 in progress functions: taking joystick from arduino into stm32. using joystick input to control the PTU

 ## PTU sensing module
+- got transmission via interrupts to work to get data out
+- got magnotemter reading via I2C line 2
+- got accleromemeter to work via I2C

-completed functions:
+completed functions: PTU raw data readings

-in progress functions:
+in progress functions: calibration and covnersion to x y coordinates using data